 Not all games suffered from these camera issues, of course.
 RPGs in particular thrived on the PSP, and racing games worked well enough too.
 Ridge Racer and even Gran Turismo made appearances on the system, the port of OutRun 2006: Coast 2 Coast was extremely solid, and then there was Burnout.
 Two Burnout titles were released for the PSP, and today we’re taking a look at the first one: Burnout Legends from 2005.
 Legends was released on the same day as Burnout Revenge on the PS2 and Xbox (in the US anyway, in the PAL region it came out a few days before Revenge), both on the PSP and the DS.
 Naturally, since the DS is a much less powerful system than the PSP, that version is very different and also completely inferior, bearing little to no resemblance to a proper Burnout game.

 Burnout Legends on the PSP is basically Burnout 3: Takedown on a handheld system.
-I could end the article right there, but I’m paid by the hour so I shall keep going.
+I could end the article right there, but I shall keep going.
 Besides, there are certain differences here that deserve mention.
 As you may have inferred from the Legends subtitle, this release brings back some of the most popular cars and tracks from the first two Burnout games, mainly the second one, and combines them with the cars, tracks (with the exception of the point-to-point stages), and overall structure and presentation of Burnout 3.
 Once again, you’re playing through the Burnout World Tour or Crash World Tour, unlocking new stuff as you go, and even many of the events (such as the crash junctions and several Burning Lap special events) are recycled from Burnout 3.

 The music, on the other hand, is recycled from Burnout Revenge, although all the best tracks (excuse me, EA TRAX) are missing presumably due to disc space limitations.
 When one of the best remaining songs you’ve got is “Red Flag” by Billy Talent, your soundtrack has some problems.
 The PSP does technically support custom MP3 soundtracks, but only a handful of games use that feature and Burnout Legends isn’t one of them.
 At least the music isn’t actively annoying, I suppose, so that’s already an improvement over the previous game.